REEISH/Algorithms/CODE_REPO/GreedyAlgorithms/README.md

-All Greeady Algorithms go here
+All Greedy Algorithms go here